rHermes/adventofcode/README.md

 know that we have one of each digit on each line, this allows us to make many assumptions.

+#### 11

+This one is not so fun, but it's noteworthy, because I coded it in -2 degrees Celsius, with freezing hands, in the woods.
+I decided to sleep outside the day before and I took my laptop with me!
+I decided I wouldn't wake up on time, since it would be cold, but I did it once I had woken up and eaten.

 #### 9

 Simple task, but I managed to get on the leaderboard for part two!
 I got the